+TUKTOYAKTUK HARBOUR (1987)

-TUKTOYAKTUK HARBOUR (2 PHOTOS) (June 1, 1987)
+TUKTOYAKTUK HARBOUR (1987)

-102 Conn Island lies in mid-channel, SE of the hamlet.
-A 0.6 m shoal area extends south from the island.

-103 Caution. - Shoals in the harbour and spits extending into the harbour are marked by buoys.

-Anchorages affording good shelter, with good holding ground in mud, can be obtained in several places in Tuktoyaktuk Harbour.
-The most frequently used is in that part of the harbour bounded by Tuktoyaktuk Island, Fort Ross Islands and Ptarmigan Point.

-Ptarmigan Point and its conspicuous structures have been previously described.
-A shallow winding bay, close west of Ptarmigan Point, is suitable only for boats, and obstructed by overhead cables with a vertical clearance of 2 m.

-106 Cache Point, 0.6 mile SSE of Ptarmigan Point, has Northern Transportation Company warehouses, machine shops and storage yards on it.
-The wharves and marine facilities are described later in this section.

-107 Caution. - A 20 cm submarine water pipe- line crosses the harbour 0.1 mile north of Cache Point.

-Nallok Point, 0.8 mile SSE of Cache Point, falls sharply to the water and terminates in a narrow sand spit.

-109 Canadian Marine Drilling Ltd. (Canmar) camp and wharf are midway between Cache and Nallok Points.

-110 Gulf Canada Resources buildings and tanks and Arctic Transportation Ltd. wharf, 70 m long, and buildings are on the point 0.3 mile SW of Nallok Point.

-111 Tern Island, 0.6 mile SSW of Nallok Point, divides the entrance to a sheltered bay.
+- 101 Tuk Western Entrance beacon range, on the west end of Tuktoyaktuk Island, in line bearing 1651⁄2°, clears the boulder-strewn shoals extending NW from Tuktoyaktuk Island. - Conn Island lies in mid-channel, SE of the hamlet.
+A 0.6 m shoal area extends south from the island. - 103 Caution.
+Shoals in the harbour and spits extending into the harbour are marked by buoys. - Anchorages affording good shelter, with good holding ground in mud, can be obtained in several places in Tuktoyaktuk Harbour.
+The most frequently used is in that part of the harbour bounded by Tuktoyaktuk Island, Fort Ross Islands and Ptarmigan Point. - Ptarmigan Point and its conspicuous structures have been previously described.
+A shallow winding bay, close west of Ptarmigan Point, is suitable only for boats, and obstructed by overhead cables with a vertical clearance of 2 m. - 106 Cache Point, 0.6 mile SSE of Ptarmigan Point, has Northern Transportation Company warehouses, machine shops and storage yards on it.
+The wharves and marine facilities are described later in this section. - 107 Caution.
+A 20 cm submarine water pipeline crosses the harbour 0.1 mile north of Cache Point. - Nallok Point, 0.8 mile SSE of Cache Point, falls sharply to the water and terminates in a narrow sand spit. - 109 Canadian Marine Drilling Ltd. (Canmar) camp and wharf are midway between Cache and Nallok Points. - 110 Gulf Canada Resources buildings and tanks and Arctic Transportation Ltd. wharf, 70 m long, and buildings are on the point 0.3 mile SW of Nallok Point. - 111 Tern Island, 0.6 mile SSW of Nallok Point, divides the entrance to a sheltered bay.
 A Canadian Coast Guard buoy depot building is on the north shore of the bay.
-The channel south of Tern Island is marked by buoys.

-cables extend 61 m from the north shore of the bay about 0.1 mile north of Tern Island.

-Reindeer Point, 1 mile south of Tern Island, projects SE to within 0.1 mile of the east shore of the harbour.
+The channel south of Tern Island is marked by buoys. - Caution.
+Three power station submarine cables extend 61 m from the north shore of the bay about 0.1 mile north of Tern Island. - Reindeer Point, 1 mile south of Tern Island, projects SE to within 0.1 mile of the east shore of the harbour.